tanvir-git/odoo-documentation/content/applications/websites/website/configuration/multi_website.rst

 In the upcoming prompt, set a name for your new website and a specific domain name.
-Leave empty to publish the new website under the default domain of your Odoo database.
+Leave empty to publish the new website under the default domain of your CoquiAPPs database.
 You can later set some country groups to redirect visitors to it using Geo IP.

 .. image:: multi_website/multi_website01.png